 VP OF TRAINING

-Born on the island of Malta, Mr. Zarb-Cousin went on to hold all the soccer scoring records for more than 30 years from his alma mater Colorado College where he is a nominee for the Colorado College Soccer Hall of Fame.
+Born on the island of Malta, Andre went on to hold all the soccer scoring records for more than 30 years from his alma mater The Colorado College where he is a nominee for the Colorado College Soccer Hall of Fame.
 Known for his "go for the gold" attitude, Andre spent 11 years coaching award-winning high school soccer teams.
 Not surprisingly, both his son and daughter are now nationally known coaches, a college track and cross country coach at the Air Force Academy and a figure skating coach, respectively.
 With a BA in business administration from Colorado College and more than 30 years as an accountant executive primarily with Hewlett Packard, André now prefers the training room where he can inspire youth to move away from risky behaviors and reach for their BIG dreams.
 Mr. Zarb-Cousin recently co-authored the book Ten Surefire Ways to Transform Troubled Youth with Jeannette Holtham.

 Author of Taking Restorative Justice to Schools: A Doorway to Discipline and co-author of Ten Surefire Ways to Transform Troubled Youth.
 Ms. Holtham is the president and founder of Youth Transformation Center and a recognized leader in Colorado’s restorative justice movement.
-She has been instrumental in driving milestone legislation to make restorative justice more predominant in the judicial, corrections and school systems.
+She has contributed to driving milestone legislation to make restorative justice more predominant in the judicial, corrections and school systems.
 She has directly worked with more than 5,000 high-risk youth in alternative schools, detention centers and prisons throughout Colorado, Texas, Wyoming, Canada, and the country of Malta.
 Prior to starting Youth Transformation Center Jeannette worked for JA Worldwide (Junior Achievement) for nine years and served as Director of Organizational Leadership.
 In 2003 she received the Excellence in Communication Award from Regis University having graduated summa cum laude with a BA in communications.
 She has an unrelenting passion for inspiring youth to reach for their fullest potential.

 Joyce Schuck is an author living in Colorado Springs.
 A graduate of Loretta Heights College with a major in Human Services and Counseling, Joyce is currently serving as Vice Chair of the Colorado Charter School Institute.
 She co-founded Community Transitions in Colorado Springs, served as the vice president of the Community Council of Pikes Peak Region, helped coordinate the El Paso County Shape Up Program, designed programs for PPCC, 4th Judicial District DA’s office, and was Vice President of the Women’s Foundation of Colorado in Denver.
 She is a member of the Junior League of Colorado Springs and was a founding member of Salon de Femme.
 Troubled teenagers, the homeless, and the disadvantaged have been the focus of Joyce’s professional and volunteer efforts.
 Joyce is a recipient of the Colorado Springs Mayor’s award for Civic Leadership.
 It’s no surprise that she is listed with Who’s Who in the West, Who’s Who in America and Who’s Who of American Women.
 Joyce and her husband Steve Schuck founded Parents Challenge in 2000 when they saw the need in the most ailing school districts in Colorado Springs.
 Parents Challenge provides scholarships to families who qualify for the Federal Free and Reduced Lunch Program.
 The scholarships help these low-income families in the areas of home school curricula and materials, public school tutoring, transportation to another public school, or private school tuition.